Chesterfield, Derbyshire: Tennis

 Chesterfield Lawn Tennis Club are members of the Sheffield and District League, and is the largest Tennis centre in North Derbyshire with 3 Indoor and 7 Outdoor Courts.

 Golf

 Chesterfield Golf Club was founded in 1897, and is an 18-hole golf course situated near Walton, Chesterfield.

 Queen's Park

-Queen's Park, just outside the town centre, recently benefited from a multimillion-pound programme of investment, allowing it to host county cricket again.
+Queen's Park, just outside the town centre, recently benefitted from a multimillion-pound programme of investment, allowing it to host county cricket again.
 Alderman T P Wood, Mayor of Chesterfield in 1886 proposed that local land be acquired by the Local Board to create a public park for the Golden Jubilee of Queen Victoria in 1887.
 It officially opened in 1893.
 The park includes a cricket field, pavilion, lake, conservatory, bandstand, and miniature railway.
 A further 13 acre of land south of the park was acquired as a memorial to Queen Victoria in 1901 and laid out as a recreation ground known as Queen's Park Annex.